“Why Do I Assume the Worst-Case Scenario?” How to Stop the ADHD Mind from Worrying

 - “All or Nothing” Thinking: Nothing is black and white.
 Find a middle ground.

 - Overgeneralizing: Don’t build a single negative into the worst possible outcome.
 Look for positives to counteract the situation.

 - Jumping to Conclusions: Avoid mind-reading and projecting, which only intensify worry.

 - Emotional Thinking: How bad we feel is not the measure of how bad things really are.
 Pause, breathe, and allow room for rational thoughts to guide your decision-making and choices.

 - Catastrophizing: Exaggerating fuels worry and makes the negative aspects of a situation bigger than they really are.

 - “Should” Statements: These statements exacerbate bad feelings.
 Instead, ask yourself, “What is the best choice I can make right now?”

 [Related Reading: Putting a Stop to Distorted Thoughts]

 3. Savor the good times.

-To overcome worry, give weight to good, positive events by savoring them.
+To overcome worry, give importance to good, positive events by savoring them.
 Going through old family photos with your daughter and remembering the fun of a special birthday or vacation will remind both of you that life is good, despite its bad days.